 Non-Native Speaking Teachers (NNS)

 A non-native speaking teacher may have the qualifications and have the necessary experience gained over a number of years to deal with most language problems.
 Issues of grammar, vocabulary, test taking, listening, writing, reading, and speaking are dealt with by a teacher using their knowledge and experience with a large number of students, irrespective of L1.
-The issues are common, and an experienced teacher will
+The issues are common, and an experienced teacher will recognise in advance the kind of problems that students face.
+In short, training and experience matters.

 Accent Prejudice: Does Good Pronunciation Make a Good Teacher?